 - Women should be advised that ECV can be painful (high pain levels reported in 5%) and the procedure will be stopped if they wish.

-- Beta stimulants (when used to facilitate external cephalic version) increase cephalic presentation in labour and birth, and reduce the caesarean section rate in both nulliparous and multiparous women, but there are insufficient data on adverse effects.
+- Beta stimulants (when used to facilitate external cephalic version by reducing the force required) increase cephalic presentation in labour and birth and reduce the caesarean section rate in both nulliparous and multiparous women; however, there are insufficient data on adverse effects.

 Mode of delivery